List of Inter Milan seasons: Seasons

-Correct as of the end of the 2024–25 season.
+Correct as of the 2025–26 season.
 (Note: Goal tallies are for the competitions listed only; friendly matches are not included.
 Divisions are not sorted alphabetically, but based on their placing in the Italian football league system at that time.)
 (Note: From 1905 until 1993–94, two points were awarded for a win, and one for a draw.
 From the 1994–95 Serie A season onwards, three points have been awarded for a win.)